RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 see the [RTcmix tutorial](../../tutorials/standalone.html) (especially the later sections about algorithmic composition) for examples of **Minc** use.
-One of the main differences between **Minc** and **C** is the ability to leave out semicolons at the end of lines (note: semicolons are still required in "for(...)" statements and a couple of other places).
+One of the main differences between **Minc** and **C** is the ability to leave out semicolons at the end of lines (NOTE: semicolons are still required in "for(...)" statements and a couple of other places).
 Semicolons may be used at the end of **Minc** lines, but they are not required.
 The advantage of using them is that the parser can more easily pinpoint the offending line number in your score - very